Skip to main content

 let db_client = DbClient::new("127.0.0.1:1369".to_string()).await?;

-// Create a KDTree index on the "Main" store
+// Create an HNSW index (with default config) on the "Main" store

 let params = CreateNonLinearAlgorithmIndex {